 Even with the latest iOS update, Apple’s native camera app is rather anemic when it comes to features.
 Thankfully, Camera+ 2 provides a wider range of exposure controls and advanced tools such as continuous flash, frontal flash, touch-focus adjustment, 6x digital zoom, a timer, and preset filters.
 The well-organized interface also makes it a breeze to utilize, whether snapping or sharing shots on social media.
-The app was recently re-designed from the ground up and now also includes depth tools for dual lens iPhones, RAW photography, new shooting modes, and faster performance.
+The app was recently redesigned from the ground up and now also includes depth tools for dual-lens iPhones, RAW photography, new shooting modes, and faster performance.
 A recent update added the ability to batch edit multiple photos at once by copying and pasting those edits to other photos.

-The iPhone is more than just for stills — and ProCamera is an app that sports high-end tools for both photos and video.
-ProCamera packs a wealth of advanced features into a single app, including shooting tools like manual mode and editing options.
-As an advanced app, ProCamera includes access to the histogram and EXIF data and tools like perspective correction and exposure bracketing — to capture multiple photos at a different exposure — are tough to find among camera apps.
+The iPhone is from more than just stills — and ProCamera is an app that sports high-end tools for both photos and video.
+ProCamera packs a wealth of advanced features into a single app, including shooting tools like manual shooting and editing options.
+As an advanced app, ProCamera includes access to the histogram and EXIF data.
+Advanced tools like perspective correction and exposure bracketing — to capture multiple photos at a different exposure — are tough to find among camera apps.
 Despite the focus on advanced options, the app still sports a minimalist interface, with a host sophisticated features for setting exposure time, tint, ISO sensitivity, and more.
 For dual-lens iPhones, ProCamera supports portrait mode and dual-lens tools.
 It even features a night camera and full-resolution previews in addition to robust exposure control and more than 70 unique filters and effects.

 Obscura 2 ($5)

 The name might be a bit misleading considering the lack of any analog aesthetics, but Darkroom takes a literal approach with a blacked-out interface designed to let your photos shine.
 The experience is similar to that of Lightroom, in that you can control everything from hue, saturation, and luminosity (HSL) sliders to curves, but also has a touch of other apps such as VSCO with its integrated filter collections.
 Advanced tools include the option to create your own filters, batch edit, portrait mode adjustments, and content-aware frames.
 Curves and color adjustments are available with an in-app purchase.
 With a 4.8 rating out of 5 in the iOS App Store, it’s a no-brainer — especially considering it’s free.

 Halide is the perfect camera app for beginners who want to start with automatic and slowly work their way up to manual mode.
 An automatic mode makes it easy to capture great photos on the fly, but tools like focus peaking, RAW capture, and more give ultimate creative control in an easy-to-navigate app.
 Halide even includes portrait effects that aren’t limited to people, blurring the background on shots of your cat or your lunch on the iPhone XR.
 For the iPhone XS and later models, a Smart HDR mode offers a wider dynamic range.

 ProCam 6 ($6)

 With unparalleled control and DSLR-like functionality, ProCam 6 lives up to its name.
 The app sports seven different shooting modes, including a time-lapse setting and modes for light trails, motion blur, or sharp low light shots, giving you the power to choose what’s best for your particular environment.
 Subject track focus also lets you capture crystal-clear photos of moving subjects, while the embedded audio meter ensures audio levels are kept to a minimum when shooting video.
 The app can also capture simultaneous photos from both lenses, or capture depth effects with non-human subjects if you’re using the XR.
 The laundry list of features, and the quality of said features, make ProCam 6 worth the small fee.